 - Groin Attack: Zack, while attempting to learn croquet in the episode "Rollin With The Holmies", accidentally hits himself in the groin when he swings his croquet mallet.

 - "Groundhog Day" Loop: One episode had the ship getting stuck in a time loop because of lightning striking it as it crossed the International Dateline.
 Only Cody notices the problem.
 He believed it was because that he and Bailey were meant to be together, but realizes the truth when wooing Bailey didn't fix things.
 The loop is solved when Cody manages to slow down the ship's speed.

 - Held Back in School: Implied Trope.
 In On Deck, Miss Tutweiller stated that London won Senior Prom Queen three times.
-Also, in Life of Zack and Cody, London was in the same class as Maddie at Our Lady of Perpetual Sorrow, though is in Zack and Cody's class at Seven Seas High School, despite being years older than them (she was stated to be 15 in the first season of Zack and Cody while the twins were around 12).
+Also, in The Suite Life of Zack & Cody, London was in the same class as Maddie at Our Lady of Perpetual Sorrow, though is in Zack and Cody's class at Seven Seas High School, despite being years older than them (she was stated to be 15 in the first season of Zack and Cody while the twins were around 12).

 - Hidden Depths:

-- London on occasion shows this, along with some Obfuscating Stupidity and Deadpan Snarker moments, most noticable during an episode where the main cast got stuck on an island and had to fend for themselves.
+- London on occasion shows this, along with some Obfuscating Stupidity and Deadpan Snarker moments, most noticeable during an episode where the main cast got stuck on an island and had to fend for themselves.
 London, seemingly in shock from the event, thought they were at a beach resort.
 That is, until they were safely back on the cruise liner and mentioned off hand that it was her way to get out of the manual labor.

 - In the Christmas Episode London goes through a Yet Another Christmas Carol plot.
-This episode reveals that London was a good kid until the bitterness about her dad never being around for christmas (or any other time for that matter) got to her.
+This episode reveals that London was a good kid until the bitterness about her dad never being around for Christmas (or any other time for that matter) got to her.